marcFernandez/game-of-rust/README.md

   - [X] ~Basic implementation for small messages~
   - [ ] Write and read messages larger than 2^23 bytes
 - [X] ~RLE encoding~
+- [ ] Proper metrics and fancy graphs
 - [ ] Send relevant info to clients (i.e: active connections)
 - [ ] Gracefully handle client errors
 - [ ] Server to log a QR code for web clients to use (inspired by **tj_deev** [Writing a QR Code Generator in Go](https://www.youtube.com/watch?v=71SO8NB2ghU))